 Side note: Roku may ask you to restart your Roku device, which is great.
 But the solutions here are much more likely to fix your issues with Roku not connecting to WiFi:

 Sometimes the simplest solution is the best one.
 WiFi signal strength can diminish greatly over distances, and in some cases can even be weakened by physical obstructions.

-If you’re having trouble connection to WiFi on your Roku, we suggest moving your Roku closer to your WiFi router (or vice versa).
-Sometimes, even just moving your Roku to have a better line-of-sight to your router will improve wireless signal strength and improve your connection.
+If you’re having trouble connecting to WiFi on your Roku TV, we suggest moving your Roku closer to your WiFi router (or vice versa).
+Sometimes, even just moving your Roku to have a better line of sight to your router will improve wireless signal strength if your Roku is connected properly.

 We’ve found that this solution solves most WiFi connection problems with Roku, and it will make you feel like a total hacker while you’re doing it!